 attached

 Nature of the

 supporting evidence

-supporting evidence you are submitting:

 you are submitting:

-Name(s) and

-organisation(s) of the

-professional(s)

-providing supporting

-evidence

-Duive ave and Data Dua la adda ar

-Privacy and Data Pro ection:

-Your personal data is being used by the school and Dorse et Council for the nurnose es of an application for

-Ve undertake to ensure your personate

-in be accessed on the school website

-privacy neares irrien es The decease of the contest westers aria at miniatro tocarron .govian
+you are submitting.

-Please confirm that you give your consent to the school and Council using your personal data as outlined in

-our privacy notice, by signing below.
+Name(s) and organisation(s) of the professional(s) providing supporting evidence Privacy and Data Pro ection: Your nersonal data is h peing used by the school and BCP Council for the purposes s of ar application for eing used by the school and Bor Countrillor the purposes of undertake to ensure your personal data will only be used privacy notice which ca in be accessed on the school website and at Bournemouth Christchurch Privacy N Christchurch Privacy Notice Please confirm that you give your consent to the school and Council using your personal data as outlined in our privacy notice, by signing below.
 You have the right to withdraw your consent at any time.
-Should you wish

-to withdraw consent, please contact Council's Admissions Team at Dorset School Admissions

-If you wish to exercise any of your rights under the General I Data Protection Regulati ion, please contact the
+Should you wish to withdraw conse ent, please contact Council's Admissions Team at • , bc.schooladmissions@ bcpcouncil.gov.uk (Bournemouth) If you wish to exercise any of your rights under the General Data Protection Regulation, please contact the admissions team at bc.schooladmissions@bcpcouncil.gov.uk (Bournemouth) bmitted a Local Authority Common Application Form.
+Parent's name Date Please sign here

-Council's Data Protecti on Officer via Dorset Data Protection Information or the school.

-I confirm that I have su bmitted a Local Authority Common Aր plication Form.

-Applicant's name Date

-Please sign here

-Contact Telephone &

-Email

-Please return this form to: The School or the Schools Admissions Team $\underline{\text{Dorset School Admissions}}$
+Please return this form to: The School or the Schools Admissions Team bc.schooladmissions@bcpcouncil.gov.uk